kalaitzi-gif/DSCI510FinalProject/README.md

 - Maximum
 - Minimum

-**Combined DEWP Risk Factors and WB Indicators**
+**Combined DEWP Risk Factors and WB Indicators (output)**

-- risk_in_2024
+- risk_in_2024_mean

-- freediscussion
+- freediscussion_mean

-- efindex
+- efindex_mean

-- religiousfreedom
+- religiousfreedom_mean

-- discrimpop
+- discrimpop_mean

-- GDP growth (annual %) → WB 'GDP Growth' indicator
+- GDP growth (annual %)_mean → WB 'GDP Growth' indicator

-- GDP per capita (constant 2015 US$) → WB 'GDP per capita (constant 2015 US$)' indicator
+- GDP per capita (constant 2015 US$)_mean → WB 'GDP per capita (constant 2015 US$)' indicator

-- Population growth (annual %) → WB 'Population growth (annual %)' indicator
+- Population growth (annual %)_mean → WB 'Population growth (annual %)' indicator

-- Population, total → WB 'Population, total' indicator
+- Population, total_mean → WB 'Population, total' indicator

-- Urban population (% of total population) → WB 'Urban Population (%)' indicator
+- Urban population (% of total population)_mean → WB 'Urban Population (%)' indicator

-3.)
+5.)
 Save these descriptive statistics for these risk factors and indicators, as a CSV file

+**STEP D: Generate averages per Caucasus country for the WB Indicator of Gross Domestic Product (GDP) and its respective DEWP Risk Score.**

 **Per-Country Averages Procedure**

+This data analysis step is performed to properly set up a scatterplot showing the correlation between GDP and risk for each country (as shown in Step 4 of this project, "Data Visualization," in 'visualize results.py').

-The third step involves generating a Pearson correlation between a given country's risk for experiencing ongoing mass killing and its current GDP per capita.
+6.)
+Generate a Pearson correlation between a Caucasus country's risk score and its current GDP per capita.
 This involves selecting the relevant columns, listed below:

-Country
+- Country
-risk_in_2024_mean (generated from step c above)
+- risk_in_2024_mean (generated from step c above)
-GDP per capita (constant 2015 US$)_mean
+- GDP per capita (constant 2015 US$)_mean

-We save these correlations to a CSV file
+7.)
+Save these correlations to a CSV file

 **Correlations Procedure**

-The third step involves generating a Pearson correlation between 'risk_in_2024_mean' and all other DEWP risk factors and WB Indicators.
-This involves selecting the averages of all DEWP risk factors and WB indicators, listed below:
+8.)
+Generate a Pearson correlation between 'risk_in_2024_mean' and all other DEWP risk factors and WB Indicators.
+This involves selecting the averages ("..._mean" variables)of all DEWP risk factors and WB indicators, listed below:

-risk_in_2024_mean --> select average of "country's Estimated Risk for 'onset of intrastate mass killing in 2024-25'", (Source 8) freediscussion_mean --> select average of "Citizens' ability to openly discuss political issues" (Source 9) efindex_mean --> select average of variable representing percentage of "Ethnic Heterogeneity" (Source 9) religiousfreedom_mean --> select average of variable showing whether or not there is "Freedom of Religion" (Source 9) discrimpop_mean --> select variable representing "Portion of Population Coded as Being Discriminated Against (%)" (Source 9) GDP growth (annual %)_mean --> select average of WB 'GDP Growth' indicator (Source 28) GDP per capita (constant 2015 US$)_mean --> select average of WB 'GDP per capita (constant 2015 US$)' indicator (Source 10) Population growth (annual %)_mean --> select average of 'Population growth (annual %)' (Source 11) Population, total_mean --> select average of 'Population, total' indicator (Source 12) Urban population (% of total population)_mean --> select average of 'Urban Population (%)' indicator (Source 13)
+- risk_in_2024_mean --> average of "country's Estimated Risk for 'onset of intrastate mass killing in 2024-25'"

+- freediscussion_mean --> average of "Citizens' ability to openly discuss political issues"

+- efindex_mean --> average of variable representing percentage of "Ethnic Heterogeneity"

+- religiousfreedom_mean --> average of variable showing whether or not there is "Freedom of Religion"

+- discrimpop_mean --> variable representing "Portion of Population Coded as Being Discriminated Against (%)"

+- GDP growth (annual %)_mean --> average of WB 'GDP Growth' indicator

+- GDP per capita (constant 2015 US$)_mean --> average of WB 'GDP per capita (constant 2015 US$)' indicator

+- Population growth (annual %)_mean --> average of 'Population growth (annual %)'

+- Population, total_mean --> average of 'Population, total' indicator

+- Urban population (% of total population)_mean --> average of 'Urban Population (%)' indicator

-This generates correlations across the Caucasus region, showing how each WB indicator is associated with a country's risk for experiencing ongoing mass killing
+This procedure generates correlations across the Caucasus region, showing how strongly, positively, weakly, or negatively each DEWP risk factor and WB indicator is associated with a country's risk for experiencing ongoing mass killing.
+Generating these descriptive statistics, per-country averages, and Pearson correlations across the DEWP risk factors and AB indicators is necessary for completing Step 4 of this project (Data Visualization, "visualize_results.py").

 Detailed data analysis for this project is documented via comments in the 'run_analysis.py' file.